Medical Policy: 02.04.55

 Proteomic testing has been proposed as a way to predict survival outcomes and the response to and selection of targeted therapy for patients with non-small-cell lung cancer (NSCLC).
 One commercially available test, the VeriStrat® assay, has been investigated as a predictive marker for response to epidermal growth factor receptor (EGFR) tyrosine kinase inhibitors (TKIs).

-In 2013, the College of American Pathologists (CAP), International Association for the Study of Lung Cancer (IASLC), and Association for Molecular Pathology (AMP) issued a joint recommendation for the molecular testing for selection of individuals with lung cancer for EGFR and anaplastic lymphoma kinase (ALK) tyrosine kinase inhibitors.
+In 2013, updated in 2018, the College of American Pathologists (CAP), International Association for the Study of Lung Cancer (IASLC), and Association for Molecular Pathology (AMP) issued a joint recommendation for the molecular testing for selection of individuals with lung cancer for EGFR and anaplastic lymphoma kinase (ALK) tyrosine kinase inhibitors.
 This document included recommendations supporting the use of EGFR molecular testing for receiving TKI therapy for NSCLC.

 For additional testing, please see policy 02.04.63 Expanded Genetic Panels to Identify Targeted Cancer Therapy.

-Analysis of mutations in the gene (only at exons 19 and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with non-small cell, non-squamous cell lung cancer undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], gefitinib [Iressa®], or afatinib [Gilotrif®]).
+Analysis of variants in the gene (only at exons 19 and 21) for the epidermal growth factor receptor (EGFR) is considered medically necessary as a technique to predict treatment response for individuals with non-small cell, non-squamous cell lung cancer undergoing treatment with EGFR tyrosine kinase inhibitor (TKI) therapy (for example, erlotinib [Tarceva®], gefitinib [Iressa®], or afatinib [Gilotrif®]).

 Analysis of mutations in the gene for epidermal growth factor receptor (EGFR) is considered investigational for all other indications, including squamous cell-type and colon cancer.